James-Tolley/Manny.js/README.md

 ## Configuration ##

+Configuration is done via [config.js](https://github.com/lorenwest/node-config).
+Refer to documentation there for information.

-Configuration file is in `/config/default.json`
+Default Configuration file is in `/config/default.json`
 ```
 {
     // application server configuration*
     "server": {
         "port": 1337 // http port app should listen on
         "root": "" // root url for api controllers.
 Do not use trailing slashes.
-So blank or path with leading slash only "/path/api"
+Leave blank or path with leading slash only "/path/api"
     },

     // ORM configuration